Markus Reitzig: Biography

-Reitzig attended Ratsgymnasium Bielefeld and Abingdon School, the latter on the Dr.Reinhard-Hector fellowship in 1988.
-He received a B.Sc. degree (“Vordiplom”) in chemistry from the University of Constance in 1994 and a M.Sc. degree in chemistry (“Diplom-Chemiker”) from the University of Kiel in 1998.
-During his studies in law and chemistry he also visited Libera Università Internazionale degli Studi Sociali Guido Carli (LUISS Rome) and UC San Diego.
-In 2001 Reitzig completed his M.B.R. at the University of Munich, and he attained his PhD in business economics from the same university in 2002.
-He spent part of his PhD studies as a visiting scholar at the UC Berkeley.
+Reitzig attended Ratsgymnasium Bielefeld and Abingdon School, the latter on the Dr.-Reinhard-Hector fellowship in 1988.
+He received a B.Sc. degree (“Vordiplom”) in chemistry from the University of Konstanz in 1994 and an M.Sc. degree in chemistry (“Diplom-Chemiker”) from Kiel University in 1998.
+During his studies in law and chemistry he also visited Libera Università Internazionale degli Studi Sociali Guido Carli (LUISS Rome) and the University of California, San Diego.
+In 2001, Reitzig completed his M.B.R. at LMU Munich, and he attained his PhD in business economics from the same university in 2002.
+He spent part of his PhD studies as a visiting scholar at the University of California, Berkeley.
 Reitzig's studies were supported by scholarships from the Bayer Studienstiftung and the German Academic Exchange Service (DAAD).

 In 2002 he became assistant professor at the Copenhagen Business School, where from 2004 to 2006 he worked as a tenured associate professor for Strategic Management.
 During this period, he was both a visiting associate professor at the Australian Graduate School of Management (AGSM) (in 2004 and 2005) and a visiting researcher at the Deutsche Bundesbank (2004 and 2005).
 From 2006 through 2012, Reitzig worked as an assistant professor for Strategic Management at the London Business School in England.
 In 2012, he assumed his current position at the University of Vienna.
 In 2014 and 2017, he was a visiting professor at INSEAD Business School, teaching on their Singapore Campus, and Keio University Tokyo, respectively.

 Reitzig published numerous articles in peer-reviewed scientific journals as well as in practitioner magazines, and he has served on the editorial boards of journals such as the Strategic Management Journal (2013-), Organization Science (2014-), and the Journal of Organization Design (2015-).
 As of 2022, he has also been serving as a Contributing Editor to Strategy Science.